auraphp/system/README.md

 3. Browse to `'/path/to/auraphp-system-{$VERSION}/web/index.php'` to see "Hello World!"

-For a more production-oriented solution, you should add a virtual host and and points its document root to `'/path/to/auraphp-system-version/web'`.
+For a more production-oriented solution, you should add a virtual host and and point its document root to `'/path/to/auraphp-system-version/web'`.

 Documentation